 10/07/2020 by David Septoff

 Digital transformation (DX) may feel like a new concept, but it’s not.
 Remember vinyl records?
 Many years ago, we went to brick and mortar shops and searched through stacks of records to find the perfect one.
 Then we paid with cash, took a record home and played it on a turntable.

-The transition from vinyl to CD to steaming is digitization.
+The transition from vinyl to CD to streaming is digitization.
 The way music is recorded, paid for, distributed, and listened to is a digital transformation disruption!

 Salesforce defines DX as:

 “… the process of using digital technologies to create new — or modify existing — business processes, culture, and customer experiences to meet changing business and market requirements.”

 File sharing and ultimately music sold online replaced brick and mortar stores.
 Music went into the cloud.
 We pay for it with digital apps and stream all our favorite songs.

 The music business was an early form of digital transformation that, from the outside, didn’t appear to be planned but more driven by new technologies applied by grassroots innovators and a consumer base that embraced them.
 Once new file sharing technologies became commonplace, the industry was disrupted, and there was no turning back no matter how many laws were broken or lawsuits filed.